jcao89757/TESSA/README.md

 **R Packages**

 Rtsne (version 0.15), MASS (version 7.3-51.4), LaplacesDemon (version 16.1.1), igraph (version 1.2.2)

+**Notes**

+02182021: One of the automatically installed dependencies, **h5py**, may raise potential problems.
+Please check and make sure the h5py version 2.10.0 is applied to your environment.

 ## Guided tutorial
 In this tutorial, we will show a complete work flow from pre-processing TCR sequences with the BriseisEncoder to constructing TCR networks.
 The toy example data we used in this tutorial including the TCR sequences and the RNA expression data is availiable [here](https://github.com/jcao89757/TESSA/tree/master/example_data).
 ### Installation